solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 ### Lab

-In this lab, we'll go through the steps to create a Core Asset using the Metaplex Umi framework, add the Asset to the Collection and update its metadata after the fact.
-By the end, you will have a basic understanding of how to use the Metaplex Umi and the `mpl-core` library to interact with digital assets on Solana.
+In this lab, we'll go through the steps to create a Core Asset using the Metaplex Umi framework, add the Asset to the Collection and update its metadata in subsequent transactions.
+By the end, you will have a basic understanding of how to use the Metaplex Umi and the `mpl-core` SDK to interact with digital assets on Solana.

 #### Part 1: Creating an Core collection